-6-Dumping of wastes or other matter
+5. Dumping of wastes or other matter

-Where, otherwise than in accordance with a permit, any wastes or other matter are dumped into coastal waters from any vessel, aircraft or platform, the owner and the person in charge of the vessel, aircraft or platform and the owner of the wastes or other matter are each guilty of an offence.
+Where, otherwise than in accordance with a permit, any wastes or other matter are, or is, dumped into coastal waters or into port waters from any vessel or aircraft, the owner and the person in charge of the vessel or aircraft and the owner of the wastes or other matter are each guilty of an offence against this section.